ablaom/MachineLearningInJulia2020/README.md

 #### Cons

-- The (automatic) setup can take a little while
+- The (automatic) setup can take a little while, sometimes over 15 minutes (but you do get a static version of the notebook while it loads)

 - If the online notebook crashes or drops your connection, you will have to start over